AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 Lemmas and axioms allows to express the same types of properties.
-Namely, properties expressed about quantified variables (and possibly global variables, but it is quite rare since it often difficult to find a global property about such variables being both true an interesting).
+Namely, properties expressed about quantified variables (and possibly global variables, but it is quite rare since it is often difficult to find a global property about such variables being both true and interesting).
 Apart this first common point, we can also notice that when we are not considering the definition of the lemma itself, lemmas are assumed to be true by WP exactly as axioms are.